 Owning your own pool cue offers you more consistent performance and steady improvement since you won’t have to adjust to an old house cue every time you go to play at the pool hall.

-Best Pool Cues for Beginners
+5 Best Pool Cues for Beginners

 1. Players Technology Series HXT15 Two-Piece Pool Cue

-This cue showcases a walnut stained birds-eye maple forearm and butt finish with a traditional black and white divided diamond and pincher-style point design.
+This cue showcases a walnut-stained birds-eye maple forearm and butt finish with a traditional black and white divided diamond and pincher-style point design.

 It is a good choice for both beginners and intermediate players.
 One of the best things about this cue is the price – it doesn’t cost a lot of money compared to the more expensive ones, but it can compete with them in terms of performance.

 If you are looking for a mid-range pool cue that gives an incredible performance, the Players HXT15 is one of the best choices.
 Partner it with a break cue, and you will become a much better player than before.

 - Excellent accuracy